-As God-man He lived a perfect earthly life, overcame the enemy, and won redemption for mankind.
+As God-man, He lived a perfect earthly life.
+He overcame the enemy and won redemption for mankind.
 Such victories certainly added an unmeasurable weight of eternal glory to God’s Son!
 Upon His return to heaven, Christ resumed His status that He had with the Father before His incarnation (Matthew 28:18; John 12:23; 17:5; Ephesians 1:19–22).

 When Jesus affirmed, “The Father is greater than I” (John 14:28), He was not disclaiming His divine nature; rather, He was asserting that He had subjected Himself voluntarily to the Father’s will to be incarnated, suffer and die to redeem the fallen race.
 In that sense, the Father was greater than Himself.

 In His service,